CEA-Liten/CairnOpen/README.md

 - ⚡ Simulation of energy scenarios.
 - 🌳 Evaluation of environmental impacts.
 - 📈 Optimization of system configurations.
 - 🖥️ Graphical user interface for configuration and visualization of results.
+(Installer available in the releases).

 ## 🛠️ Prerequisites
 Before installing Cairn, ensure your system meets the following prerequisites: